ota-meshi/eslint-plugin-lodash-template/README.md

 ### Base Rules (Enabling Correct ESLint Parsing)

-Enforce all the rules in this category with:
+Enable this plugin using with:

 ```json
 {